conan-io/docs/tutorial/consuming_packages/different_configurations.rst

         $ Exit $LASTEXITCODE
         [process exited with code 3221225781 (0xc0000135)]

-    This exit code is STATUS_DLL_NOT_FOUND because it couldn´t find the zlib library.
+    This exit code is STATUS_DLL_NOT_FOUND because it couldn´t find the zlib library as expected.

 .. code-block:: bash
     :caption: Linux, Macos